Varnsdorf: Sights

+There are several churches in Varnsdorf.
 The Church of Saints Peter and Paul is the oldest church in the town.
 It was built in 1774–1776 on the site of the original church from the 13th century.
-Its late baroque decoration was finished in 1777.
+Its late Baroque decoration was finished in 1777.

-In 1872, the Church of Saint Francis of Assisi in the Romanesque Revival style was built in Studánka.
+The Church of Saint Francis of Assisi is located in Studánka.
+It was built in the neo-Romanesque style in 1872.
 The Old Catholic Church was built in 1875.
 The neo-Gothic Evangelical church (so-called "Red Church") was built in 1905.
 The Church of Saint Charles Borromeo was finished in 1912.

 Other sights include various Art Nouveau and Neo-Renaissance buildings in the town and Varnsdorf Museum.